 - How St Louis and Philadelphia handled the Spanish Flu second wave differently.
 St Louis implemented social distancing earlier than Philadelphia and experienced a lower death rate. https://www.history.com/news/spanish-flu-pandemic-response-cities

-Recently most agencies have start recommending masks for everyone.
+Recently most agencies have started recommending masks for everyone.
 The CDC guidance on this is at https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/cloth-face-cover.html

 This change is because we now have community spread.
-Since during the incubation period of COVID-19 you can spread it even if you have no symptoms.
-A masks protect others from you.
+During the incubation period of COVID-19 you can spread it even if you have no symptoms.
+A mask protects others from you.
 However, wearing a mask doesn’t mean you can stand closer to others.
 Social Distancing is still important.
 If you see someone without a mask, stay away from them.

 N95 masks are in short supply and should be reserved for Health Care Professionals.
 Since you are wearing a mask to avoid contaminating others you just need an effective physical barrier.
 There are a lot of “how to make a mask” videos on the internet so I won’t repeat a full list here.
 I will just reference the CDC instructions on how to create and wear a cloth mask at https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/diy-cloth-face-coverings.html

 Wearing a mask is also a helpful reminder not to touch your face.